-Frying some sprigs of parsley in plenty of oil will allow us to crispy and
+Frying some sprigs of parsley in plenty of oil will allow us to have natural, crispy and delicate chips.

 PARSLEY

 The deep mark that this herbaceous plant has left on our culture goes beyond gastronomy, becoming visible in our language.
 We colloquially speak in Spanish about "emperifollarse [to preen oneself]" or "emperejilarse [to spruce oneself up]" - where the Spanish words for chervil [perifollo] and parsley [perejil] are present- to describe people who have dressed up more than they should.